nateshgurram/cardiovascular_disease_model/README.md

 # Output: <br />

 * cardio: Presence or absence of cardiovascular disease.
 Target variable.
 Binary (0: Absence, 1: Presence). <br />
-* error_score: Custom evaluation metrics using functions imported from sklearn.metrics to get false positives and negatives, and also evaluate individual model performance.  <br />

 ## Sources